tgodfrey0/go2_robot/Docker/README.md

 ros2 launch go2_bringup go2.launch.py
 ```

+If using the Docker container, it is easy to change the selected ROS2 distribution.
+When building the container, simply include the name of the distribution after the interface name, e.g. `./build.sh eth0 humble`.

 # Running without Docker

 It is also easy to run this without using a Docker container.
 We need to install `cyclonedds 0.10` and configure it with the correct interface.